shangan23/cloud-gcp/README.md

     - IAM policies or ACL
     - Object Versioning : if disabled new object overwrite old one
     - Object Lifecycle management rules - Delete object by date
+    - Upload data to Google Cloud
+        - Online transfer : CMD or browser
+        - Storage tranfer service :  Batch or scheduled
+        - Transfer Appliance: Leased from Google cloud
+    - Cloud Bigtable

+      NoSQL database service similar to AWS DynamoDB.
+It is self managed by Google for high availability with low latency, high i/o throughput.
+      Hbase API enabled portability with Bigtable.
+Self managed Hbase is too risky considering availability, scalability.
+Bigtable handles upgrades, has IAM permission.
+Bigtable used by Gmail, Search and Analytics.
+It can be interacted with GCP services or 3rd party service.

+      Data can be imported through,

+          - Applicatio API - Hbase API/ Java Hbase client.
+          - Stream - Dataflow, Spark, Storm
+          - Batch - Hadoop MapReduce, Dataflow or Spark

+      Cloud Bigtable as a persistent hashtable - Each item in the database can be sparsely populated, and is looked up with a single key.